Foreword

 Details & probable cause:

-• Attempted to LOAD a program that was not saved with the Atari BASIC SAVE instruction, or a file that is not an Atari BASIC program at all
+instruction, or a file that is not an Atari BASIC program at all - Attempted to

-• Attempted to CLOAD from cassette tape a program that was not saved with the Atari BASIC CSAVE instruction, or a file that is not an Atari BASIC program at all
+instruction, or a file that is not an Atari BASIC program at all - Attempted to

 Possible recovery:

-• If the program is on cassette tape, try both LOAD "C:" and CLOAD
+- If the program is on cassette tape, try both

 Sample program(s) that would trigger this error: